 A vertical merger is a combination of two or more companies that are into the same industry but produce different products or services along the value chain.
 It provides a strategic tool for companies to grow their businesses and acquire more control over the steps supporting the supply chain.

-There are many players involved in a supply chain mainly including suppliers who provide the raw materials, manufacturers produce the product, distributors then provide it to the retailers who finally sell the product and services to the end customers.
-So why do companies get into vertical mergers?
+There are many players involved in a supply chain, mainly including suppliers who provide the raw materials, manufacturers produce the product, distributors then provide it to the retailers who finally sell the product and services to the end customers.
+So why do companies get into such mergers?

 Example of Vertical Merger

 Company A is a manufacturer of inorganic chemicals viz caustic soda lye (CSL) with the byproducts of Hydrogen (H2) and Chlorine (Cl2).
 The product CSL can be further processed into CSL Flakes and sold in the market with higher realizations.
 Hydrogen and Chlorine can be further processed into Hydro-Chloric Acid (HCL).
 The major raw material for the manufacturing of CSL is Industrial Grade Salt, which is called sodium chloride (NACL).

 The following are the key financial parameters of A:

 - Capital EmployedCapital EmployedCapital employed indicates the company's investment in the business, i.e., the total amount of funds used for expansion or acquisition and the entire value of assets engaged in business operations.
 "Capital Employed = Total Assets - Current Liabilities" or "Capital Employed = Non-Current Assets + Working Capital." – 200

 - Net Sales – CSL – 100, Cl2 – 30, H2 – 20.
 Total = 150

 - EBIDTA margin – 30%